What is email list segmentation?

 Now that you know some of the main categories for email list segmentation, it’s important to think about the best way to implement these segments.

-Remember how I said that emails need to be personalized?
+Remember how I said that emails need to be relevant?

-If you want to get really specific, you can layer your segmentation conditions, This lets you create an even more targeted audience for your campaigns.
+If you want to get really specific, you can layer your segmentation conditions, enabling you to create an even narrower audience that is easier to address in your campaigns.

 For example, instead of sending an email to all of your customers who identify as women, you can send an email to all of your contacts who have clicked on your last 3 emails, live in the US, and identify as women.

 Although this means that you’ll spend more time creating emails for different segments, it may be worth it with the increase in engagement that you will see from more personalized content.

 Take it one step further with dynamic segmentation